rietho/blogdown_website/content/blog/2021-12-26-about-the-gap-the-mind-blog/index.md

 In mental health, our mind obviously plays an essential role.
 And there are many potential gaps.[According to the WHO](https://www.who.int/health-topics/mental-health#tab=tab_2) "20% of the world’s children and adolescents have a mental health condition".

 Mental health is a serious and complex topic.
 While a lot of research is done, it is my understanding that there's a lot we still don't know.
 I feel more and more people talk about mental health along with their personal experiences.
 But despite that, the topic is still widely disregarded and for many, it comes with fear or even shame.
 Thus, there's quite a gap between where I'd hope we would be as a society and where we are today.
 Hopefully, I can help to narrow this gap, if only a tiny bit.

-Related to mental health, I do think there are many gaps to bridge from what we have in our mind and what actually happens:

-* We might think that mental health is nothing we need to worry about for ourselves.
-But nobody is immune to having mental health problems.
-Just remember that anyone can experience difficult life situations and hardship impacting mental health.
-* There are often gaps between how we think something will make us feel and how we actually feel.
-For example, when I worked on a stressful project, I thought that it would be so relaxing once the project was done and that I would be so happy.
-Those feelings were definitely there, but not as intense as I thought and certainly not as long-lasting as I wished.
-Too often we think that things will be better if only x happens.
-* For many people there is a gap between what we expect from ourselves or what we think others expect from us and what we're really able to do.
-* There are often gaps between how we want to feel and how we actually feel.
-For example, you might not want to feel anxious, stressed, depressed, scared, or like an imposter.
-However, many if not all of us feel that way at least sometimes.
-And not wanting to feel that way usually makes things worse.

 ## And now?